devopstales/helm-charts/charts/trivy-scanner/README.md

 ## :warning: Deprecation and Archive Notice

-This chart is Deprecated and do not maintaned eny more.
+This chart is Deprecated and do not maintained eny more.
+Use [trivy-operator](https://github.com/devopstales/trivy-operator) instead.

 ## Configuration